b-Coloring Parameterized by Clique-Width: Preliminaries

+\paragraph*{Parameterized Complexity.}~ We give the basic definitions of parameterized complexity that are relevant to this work and refer to~\cite{CyganEtAl2015,DowneyFellows2013} for details.
+Let $\Sigma$ be an alphabet.
+A \emph{parameterized problem} is a set $\Pi \subseteq \Sigma^* \times \bN$, the second component being the \emph{parameter} which usually expresses a structural measure of the input.
+A parameterized problem $\Pi$ is said to be \emph{fixed-parameter tractable}, or in the complexity class \FPT, if there is an algorithm that for any $(x, k) \in \Sigma^* \times \bN$ correctly decides whether or not $(x, k) \in \Pi$, and runs in time $f(k) \cdot \card{x}^c$ for some computable function $f \colon \bN \to \bN$ and constant $c$.
+We say that a parameterized problem is in the complexity class \XP, if there is an algorithm that for each $(x, k) \in \Sigma^* \times \bN$ correctly decides whether or not $(x, k) \in \Pi$, and runs in time $f(k) \cdot \card{x}^{g(k)}$, for some computable functions $f$ and $g$.

+The concept analogous to \NP-hardness in parameterized complexity is that of \W[1]-hardness, whose formal definition we omit.
+The basic assumption is that $\FPT \neq \W[1]$, under which no \W[1]-hard problem admits an \FPT-algorithm.
+For more details, see~\cite{CyganEtAl2015,DowneyFellows2013}.

-\paragraph*{Exponential Time Hypothesis.} In 2001, Impagliazzo, Paturi, and Zane~\cite{ImpagliazzoPaturi2001,ImpagliazzoPaturiZane2001} conjectured that the any algorithm for the \textsc{$3$-SAT} problem, which given a boolean formula in conjunctive normal form asks whether there is a truth assignment to its variables that lets the formula evaluate to true requires exponential time.
+\paragraph*{Exponential Time Hypothesis.}~ The \textsc{$3$-SAT} problem asks whether a given boolean formula in conjunctive normal form with clauses of size at most three has a truth assignment to its variables that lets the formula evaluate to true.
+In 2001, Impagliazzo, Paturi, and Zane~\cite{ImpagliazzoPaturi2001,ImpagliazzoPaturiZane2001} conjectured that any algorithm for the \textsc{$3$-SAT} problem requires exponential time.
 This conjecture is known as the \emph{Exponential Time Hypothesis} (\ETH) whose plausibility stems from the fact that despite numerous efforts, a subexponential-time algorithm for \textsc{$3$-SAT} remains elusive.
 It can be stated as follows. \begin{conjecture-nn}[\ETH~\cite{ImpagliazzoPaturi2001,ImpagliazzoPaturiZane2001}] There is no algorithm that solves each instance of \textsc{$3$-SAT} on $n$ variables in time $2^{o(n)}$. \end{conjecture-nn}

 This conjecture initiated a rich theory of hardness results conditioned on \ETH (see e.g.\ the survey~\cite{LokshtanovMarxSaurabh2011} and~\cite[Chapter 14]{CyganEtAl2015}), allowing for more precise lower bounds than the ones obtained from assumptions such as $\P \neq \NP$ or $\FPT \neq \W[1]$.